bsluther/gainzville_server/README.md

-A Node backend for the (Gainzville web app)[http://github.com/bsluther/gainzville].
+A Node backend for the [[http://github.com/bsluther/gainzville|Gainzville web app]].